-Sydenstricker Glass was established in Brewster, MA in 1968 by Bill Sydenstricker.
-Bill was a creative and talented man who continued to develop and perfect this unique art form up until his passing in 1994.
+Bill Sydenstricker continued to develop and perfect this unique art-form up until his passing in 1994.
 To this day, all of our pieces are made using the exact same process that Bill used in the 1960’s, and many of the original molds and stencil designs are still in production.
-All of our molds are handmade from high fire terra cotta, each piece of glass is cut by hand, and every stencil is meticulously designed, drawn, and hand cut by one of the artisans.
+All of our molds are handmade from high fire terracotta, each piece of glass is cut by hand, and every stencil is meticulously designed, drawn, and hand cut by one of the artisans.

 Over the last fifty years, thousands of different designs have been produced by Bill and his small group of talented glass artists who continue to refine the craft and create new and exciting pieces regularly.

-To allow our customers to witness and learn about this unique art form firsthand, we offer complimentary tours of the workshop every Monday through Friday from 9AM until 2PM May through December.
+To allow our customers to witness and learn about this unique art-form firsthand, the workshop is open for walk-throughs every Monday through Friday from 9:30AM until 3:30PM May through December.